+We will provide an explanation why the Parts (a), (b), and (c) do not have the required partitions at the beginning of the next section.

+In the next theorem we show that if in Question~\ref{genBK} we have $p_1+p_2\geq 7$, the answer to this question is positive.

-Notice that if $p_1\geq 3$, one may say that Question~\ref{genBK} is a weak version of the Borodin and Kostochka conjecture.
-Because for a given graph $H$ and a subset of its vertices $W$ if there is a partition of $W$ into $p-1$ $K_2$-free subsets $W_1,\ldots,W_{p-1}$ , then $H[W]$ is $K_p$-free.
+It is worth noting that if the Borodin and Kostochka conjecture holds and in Question~\ref{genBK} we have $p_1\geq 3$ and $\Delta(H)\geq 9$, then the answer of Question~\ref{genBK} is positive.
+It follows from the fact that if $W$ is a subset of vertices of $H$ and there is a partition of $W$ into $p-1$ $K_2$-free subsets $W_1,\ldots,W_{p-1}$, then $H[W]$ is $K_p$-free.